nalkael/object-detect/README.md

 or
 >pip install --no-build-isolation -e detectron2

-and install the project as a package
+and install the project as a package (otherweise scripts cannot recognize the project root path)
 >pip install -e .

 This project contains models: